TheeCobra1/Just2FA/README.md

 - Check flag permissions
 - Reload both plugins

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.

-### Development Setup
-1. Clone the repository
-2. Import as Maven project
-3. Build with `mvn clean package`
-4. Test on a local server

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.